 Objectives: Compare and contrast the chewing surfaces of different types of elephant teeth and identify possible food sources.
 Discover how teeth and tusks grow throughout an elephant's life.

-SC 5.1.1 Students will plan and conduct investigations that lead to the development of explanations.

-Scientific Observations: SC 5.1.1.d Make relevant observations and measurements.
+SC 8.1.1 Students will design and conduct investigations that will lead to descriptions of relationships between evidence and explanations.
+Scientific Observations: SC 8.1.1.e Make qualitative and quantitative observations.